speveril/cozy/readme.md

 - Exporting
     - Make glob.js easier to recreate
     - Split config.json into necessary game setup vs. player configuration (bake non-player config into game setup on export, leave config as only player config, or play config should be in userdataDir)
+- Double check licensing and attributions for Simple Quest
 - **=== RELEASE 0.1 - SIMPLEQUEST, RPGKIT, BASIC FUNCTIONALITY ===**
 - Bugs/Unsorted
     - Move "ControlStack" idea into core